jpavon/react-scripts-ts/README.md

 ## New features

 - Webpack 4
-- Faster typescript and tslint compiles
+- Compile TypeScript and TSLint faster
 - Sass
+- Sass/Css Modules
-- Import .svg files as react components
+- Import SVG files as React components

 ## Creating a new project